alanyeung95/banking-ledger-system/README.md

 the service will be running on `localhost:3000`

 # Assumption

 ## User group
 1. In this system, operation team user is a kind of admin user and have more permission such as `fixing transaction`.
 2. Normally, admin user should be created by superuser.
 In this project for simplicity, we have another API to create such kind of user.
 3. `Fix a withdrawal or deposit transaction` is one of the transaction that `Operation team` process, and it will show on the transaction history.

 ## Others
 1. let the account id format be uuid, although in reality the format will be in different pattern
+2. Assume there is not authentication service on this API service

 # Priority list
 ## Must do